-In addition, the Committee continues to receive presentations from its Investment Managers on the pension fund performance as well as performance benchmarking and advice from its independent adviser, Hymans Robertson.
+In addition, the committee continues to receive presentations from its fund managers on the pension fund performance as well as performance benchmarking and advice from its independent adviser, Mercer Limited.

 Glossary of terms

 Accounting policies

 The principles, bases, conventions, rules and practices that specify how the effect of transactions and other events are to be reflected in the financial statements.